Federal Unemployment Insurance Extension FAQ

-Despite early indications to the contrary from USDOL and FEMA, the State of Alaska is working with its’ federal partners to create maximum flexibility so that coverage can be extended to eligible PUA filers.
+Despite early indications to the contrary from USDOL and FEMA, the State of Alaska has worked with its’ federal partners to create maximum flexibility allowing coverage to be extended to eligible self employed filers.

 How long will it take to get the new program up and running?

-The State of Alaska is required to submit an application for the Federal Emergency Management Administration (FEMA) for 75% of program costs.
-The application period and implementation of the new program are expected to take approximately 6 to 8 weeks.
+The State of Alaska submitted an application to the Federal Emergency Management Administration (FEMA) for 75% of program costs, and was approved in early September.
+At that time, the application period and implementation of the new program were expected to take approximately 6 to 8 weeks to bring on line.

 Once the program is in place, how long will it last?